Do Fleas Live in Human Hair? Discover Flea Facts & Removal

 High magnification view showing the bristles and mouthparts that help fleas attach to hosts

-Removing Fleas from Human Hair
+How to Remove Fleas from Your Hair

-If you do find a live flea in your hair, removal is straightforward.
-Start by washing your hair with regular shampoo – the lather will drown adult fleas effectively.
+Wash your hair with regular shampoo — the lather will drown adult fleas effectively.
 You don’t need any special flea shampoo designed for pets.
+A thorough wash is all it takes.

-When Flea Infestations Become a Bigger Problem
+When Fleas Signal a Bigger Problem

 Prevention Strategies